abcucberkeley/PetaKit5D/README.md

 ## Python wrappers
 We created Python wrappers for the main functions by calling MATLAB runtime in another repository: [PyPetaKit5D](https://github.com/abcucberkeley/PyPetaKit5D).
+This library is only available on Linux for now.
 The package of the Python wrappers can be installed using this command:
 ````
 pip install --no-binary :all: --no-cache-dir PyPetaKit5D
 ````